quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part10_7.5_Comparison.md

 Finding an algorithm that minimizes mean slowdown on every arrival sequence is a challenging problem.
 It has been shown that no online algorithm can guarantee minimizing mean slowdown for all possible arrival sequences.

 Proof by contradiction:
-- Assume such an algorithm \(A\) exists.
+- Assume such an algorithm $A$ exists.
-- Construct specific arrival sequences where \(A\) performs poorly, leading to higher average slowdowns than other algorithms.
+- Construct specific arrival sequences where $A$ performs poorly, leading to higher average slowdowns than other algorithms.

 Thus, the conclusion is that no single online algorithm can minimize mean slowdown on every arrival sequence.
 This highlights the complexity of scheduling problems in real-time systems.
 ??x